schnell18/localenv/README.md

 ## Setup

-The localenv has been verified on MacOS.
-It also works on Linux and Windows.
-To use the localenv, please install podman 4.0.0 or above on the host machine.
-Additionally, install the follow tools on the host machine.

-- podman
+The localenv has been verified on Linux, MacOS, and Windows.
+The localenv requires podman to manage containers.
+Previous podman releases, specifically the versions prior to 4.6.0, don't support healthy status check, leading to issues [startup hangs][12].
+Therefore, Please install a recent version of podman, or at least 4.6.0 or above on the host machine.
+Additionally, install the follow optional tools on the host machine to facilitate development.

 - podman-dnsname
 - aardvark-dns
 - mysql client